Tricks used in scams

 reputable organisation or government agency to convince you of

-a professional broker, portfolio manager or investment
+professional broker, portfolio manager or investment

 dealer.
 Even if they sound professional and have slick brochures